So, this weekend I did a thing!

 I have recently joined IONOS as a Senior Cloud Solutions Architect and started working with the products they offer to build a nice and robust cloud solution.

-I have found myself in need of a Dynamic Inventory for Ansible though, and as I couldn’t make the one already existing to work, I have taken on the challenge to write one myself.
+I have found myself in need of a Dynamic Inventory for Ansible, though, and as I couldn’t make the one already existing work, I have taken on the challenge to write one myself.

-And here we go, a python script able to create groups based on your Virtual Data Center setup and on hostname https://github.com/0dataloss/ionos-ansible-dynamic-inventory/tree/development
+And here we go: a Python script able to create groups based on your Virtual Data Center setup and hostname.
+You can find it here: IONOS Ansible Dynamic Inventory

-The Inventory script is still in development, there are quite a few bits to take care of, let’s say that for the moment works fine with Cloud Servers, which was the intended target.
+The Inventory script is still in development; there are quite a few bits to take care of.
+Let’s say that for the moment it works fine with Cloud Servers, which was the intended target.

-If you have ideas or improvement you are welcome to contribute, the GitHub repo is open to everyone, just open Pull requests to the development branch.
+If you have ideas or improvements, you are welcome to contribute.
+The GitHub repo is open to everyone; just open Pull Requests to the development branch.

 IONOS Dynamic Inventory